Case study

 • Defined a realistic MVP and phased roadmap

-• Produced high-fidelity prototypes to communicate complex ideas
+• Created high-fidelity prototypes to validate and communicate high-stakes interactions

 Guidance is most effective when it respects user autonomy